coreruleset/documentation/content/configuring/false_positives_tuning.md

 weight: 18
 ---

-> When a *genuine* transaction causes a rule form the Core Rule Set to match in error it is described as a **false positive**.
+> When a *genuine* transaction causes a rule from the Core Rule Set to match in error it is described as a **false positive**.
 False positives need to be tuned away by writing *rule exclusions*, as this page explains.

 ## What are False Positives?